COMMA: A Communicative Multimodal Multi-Agent Benchmark: Evaluation

-\begin{itemize}[leftmargin=13pt] \item \textbf{Success Rate (SR):} The solver agent is assigned a 0 or 1 value for each puzzle depending on if it completed it.
-These values are averaged across all puzzles to obtain the success rate. \item \textbf{Partial Success Rate (PSR):} Because our benchmark includes puzzles with multi-step reasoning, some puzzles can have a more precise success rate evaluation.
-For these multi-step puzzles, we assign the solver a number between 0 and 100 to indicate its progress towards the solution, and average this number across puzzles to obtain partial success rate.
-For single-step puzzles, partial success rate is identical to success rate. \item \textbf{Average Mistakes (AM):} After an action is chosen by the solver, the environment checks if the action was a mistake.
-We tally up the mistakes made during each puzzle and take a global average across puzzles to obtain average mistakes. \item \textbf{Average Conversation Length (ACL):} We count the number of conversation turns the Solver took to arrive at the solution, or default to the maximum of 20 if the solver failed.
-This count is averaged across all puzzles to get Average Conversation Length.
+\item \textbf{Success Rate (SR):} The solver agent is assigned a 0 or 100 value for each puzzle depending on the completion status.
+These values are averaged across all puzzles to obtain the success rate.

+\item \textbf{Partial Success Rate (PSR):} Because our benchmark includes puzzles with multi-step reasoning, some puzzles can have a more precise success rate evaluation.
+For these multi-step puzzles, we assign the solver a number between 0 and 100 to indicate its progress towards the solution, and average across puzzles for a partial success rate.
+For single-step puzzles, the partial success rate equals the success rate.

+\item \textbf{Efficiency Score:} Effective communication is concise but meaningful.
+Inspired by the classical metric BLEU ~\citep{papineni-etal-2002-bleu} that balances the n-gram precisions with a length penalty, we propose a new metric which balances success rate and conciseness:

+where $\tau$ is the average token usage per puzzle.
+We use the harmonic mean between the conciseness and performance scores to ensure that both need to be high to indicate good performance.

+\item \textbf{Average Mistakes (AM):} After an action is chosen by the solver, the environment checks if the action was a mistake.
+We tally up the mistakes made during each puzzle and take a global average across puzzles to obtain average mistakes.

+\item \textbf{Average Conversation Length (ACL):} We count the number of conversation turns the Solver took to arrive at the solution, or default to the maximum of 10 if the solver failed.
+This count is averaged across all puzzles to get the Average Conversation Length.

 \end{itemize}